MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTenantNetworkSite.md

 ## PARAMETERS

 ### -Filter
-The Filter parameter allows you to limit the number of results based on filters you specify.
+Enables you to use wildcard characters when indicating the site (or sites) to be returned.

 ```yaml
 Type: String